-For information about customer service, technical support, or warranty claims, see the Regulatory, Safety, Software License, and Warranty Information card provided with the SURFboard SBG900.
+If you need assistance while working with the SBG940, contact your cable provider.
+For more information about customer service, technical support, or warranty claims, see the Regulatory, Safety, Software License, and Warranty Information card provided with the SBG940.

-For answers to typical questions, see "Frequently Asked Questions".
+For answers to typical questions, see "Frequently-Asked Questions".